 I provide consent for the publication of both my/ my students work and picture (without names).

 I do not consent to the publication of my/my students picture &/or work.

-It would be greatly appreciated if you are able or willing to donate to the classroom, Students can receive an extra late pass for donations: :
+It would be greatly appreciated if you are able or willing to donate to the classroom, Students can receive free mastery on an assignment for donations: :